JorelAli/AllAssets/Plugin - AllAssets/builds/builds.md

 Builds
 ======
 This is the builds folder, where you are able to download the latest builds of AllAssets.
+PLEASE NOTE: Some of the classes have been used from OTHER libraries and I have not yet finished the legal implications.
+Therefore, distribution apart from this website is 100% COMPLETELY FORBIDDEN for you may be breaking legal acts which can cause pretty bad stuff in the future.

 Jar file
 --------